xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

 Forgot to add this to the regression testing plan

 Tradeoffs - what are we optimizing for?
 Finding the right balance depends on the engineering

-Choosing a more robust solution that at a higher engineering cost is not always **appropriate** for a business that needs to be agile to test hypotheses and iterate quickly.

 A social media platform like OkCupid operates in a very competitive landscape so moving quickly to launch and iterate on experimental features and respond to new market insights quickly.
 A flexible architectural design that is easier and faster to implement but has more technical debt is often the right choice for OkCupid.